 Desktop Progressive Web Apps: A Major Breakthrough

 When talking of Progressive Web Apps (PWAs), mobile applications are the first thing that comes to mind since it’s always been the case that way.
-However, as time is changing, major browsers such as Chrome with their PWA initiatives is now breaking into the Desktop market, expanding the seemingly unlimited potential of PWAs even more.
+However, as time is changing, major browsers such as Chrome with their PWA initiatives are now breaking into the Desktop market, expanding the seemingly unlimited potential of PWAs even more.

 From Chrome 70 onwards, users can now install Desktop Progressive Web Apps on Windows & Linux.
 Once installed, they’re launched from the Start menu, and run like all other installed apps, without an address bar or tabs.